What is Congestive Heart Failure?

 Diastolic Heart Failure:

 In this case, the stiffness in the muscles around the left-ventricle causes diastolic heart failure.
 The stiffness renders it impossible for the heart to relax.
-During the beats, an insufficient amount of blood is pulled into the ventricle leading to lesser pump out of the blood.
+During the beats, insufficient blood gets pulled into the ventricle, causing a lesser pump out of the blood.

 The right-side congestive heart failure occurs when the right ventricle becomes inefficient.
 While the disease is known to impact the left-ventricle first, both the ventricles can become ineffective at once too.